rpaiMC/CommissionHUD/README.md

 1. Join Hypixel SkyBlock
 2. Type `/widgets` or go to SkyBlock Menu → Settings → Personal → User Interface → Player List Info
 3. Enable the "Commissions" widget
+4. Enable the "Powder" widget if it isn't already enabled
+Note: both of these may be enabled by default, but ensure that they are

 ## Usage